bluerose73/GIVoxels/README.md

 # GIVoxels

-An OpenGL implementation of Sparse Voxel Octree Cone Tracing.
+An OpenGL implementation of Voxel Cone Tracing.

 ## Build